flycheck/flycheck/doc/guide/usage.rst

 .. function:: flycheck-display-error-messages-unless-error-list
    :auto:

-You can also work with the error messages at point, and copy them into the kill ring or search them on Google:
+You can also work with the errors to copy them into the kill ring or search them on Google:

-.. command:: flycheck-copy-messages-as-kill
+.. command:: flycheck-copy-errors-as-kill
    :binding: C-c !
 C-w

    Copy all Flycheck error messages at the current point into kill ring.

+.. command:: flycheck-copy-errors-as-kill
+   :binding: C-c !
+C-w
+   :prefix-arg: C-u
+   :noindex:

+   Copy all Flycheck error messages **and their ids** at the current point into kill ring.

+.. command:: flycheck-copy-errors-as-kill
+   :binding: C-c !
+C-w
+   :prefix-arg: M-0
+   :noindex:

+   Copy all Flycheck error **ids** at the current point into kill ring.
+This command is particularly handy to copy an ID in order to add an inline suppression comment.

 .. command:: flycheck-google-messages
    :binding: C-c ! /